Phased-Array Laser Power Beaming from Cislunar Space to the Lunar Surface: Illustrative Example: Low Lunar Orbit (LLO)

-Although \(\SI{18}{W}\) of electrical power may seem modest, several approaches can scale the delivered power upward: \begin{enumerate} \item Increasing the area \(A_{\text{SA}}\) or efficiency \(\eta_{\text{pv}}\) of the spacecraft’s solar array. \item Improving the laser’s conversion efficiency \(\eta_{\ell}\) or using a larger transmit aperture \(D_{\mathrm{eff}}\) (which reduces \(\theta_{\text{tx}}\)). \item Improving pointing accuracy (\(\eta_{\text{point}}(t)\)) or optical transmission (\(\eta_{\text{opt}}(t)\)). \item Expanding the surface receiver area \(A_{\text{rx}}\) or incorporating optical concentration methods. \item Decreasing the orbital altitude or slant range \(d(t)\), thereby reducing the spot size \(w(t)\) and increasing flux density. \end{enumerate}

-Furthermore, the power received over an entire visibility window (e.g., 10–15 minutes per orbital pass) can be accumulated in on-site batteries or capacitors for later use.
+Although \(\SI{18.1}{W}\) of electrical power may seem modest, several approaches can scale the delivered power upward, namely (1) Increasing the area \(A_{\text{SA}}\) or efficiency \(\eta_{\text{pv}}\) of the spacecraft’s solar array.
+(2) Improving the laser’s conversion efficiency \(\eta_{\ell}\) or using a larger transmit aperture \(D_{\mathrm{eff}}\) (which reduces \(\theta_{\text{tx}}\)).
+(3) Improving pointing accuracy (\(\eta_{\text{point}}(t)\)) or optical transmission (\(\eta_{\text{opt}}(t)\)).
+(4) Expanding the surface receiver area \(A_{\text{rx}}\) or incorporating optical concentration methods.
+(5) Decreasing the orbital altitude or slant range \(d(t)\), thereby reducing the spot size \(w(t)\) and increasing flux density.
+Furthermore, the power received over an entire visibility window (e.g., 10--15 minutes per orbital pass) can be accumulated in on-site batteries or capacitors for later use.
 By dynamically adjusting system parameters and leveraging advancements in efficiency, the delivered power can be scaled to meet mission-specific demands.